How to Finance a Pool: Choosing the Right Option

 At first glance, a HELOC seems like the perfect way to finance a pool.
 Since you can borrow money as you need it, you won’t feel tied to a strict budget.
 This makes it easier to pay for hidden pool costs as the project progresses.
 Keep in mind that you’re using your home’s equity as collateral, so missed payments can lead to foreclosure.

 Unlike a home equity loan, a HELOC comes with a variable interest rate.
 Along with giving you the ability to continue borrowing, the variable rate can lead to larger payments over time.
-As long as you feel certain that you can track your borrowing and keep up with payments, t deer his is a good option for homeowners with plenty of equity.
+As long as you feel certain that you can track your borrowing and keep up with payments, this is a good option for homeowners with plenty of equity.

 If the previous financing options don’t appeal to you, consider financing through your pool builder.
 This alternative keeps every part of the project under one roof, but the convenience comes with a higher cost.
 You may pay more in interest and face a longer repayment term.